Azure/azure-devops-cli-extension/doc/elm_migrations_tsg.md

 **Symptom:** `Request failed with status 406`.

 **Fix:**
-1. Verify the ELM base URL is correct.
+1. Verify `--org` is correct.
 2. Confirm you are using the latest CLI extension version.
-3. Contact the service owner if it persists.
+3. Contact your admin if it persists.

 ### 500 Internal Server Error / Retries Exhausted

 **Symptom:** `Max retries exceeded with url: ...
 (Caused by ResponseError('too many 500 error responses'))`.

 **Fix:**
-1. Check if the requests are going to the **wrong host** (e.g., `codedev.ms` instead of your ELM URL).
+1. Check if the requests are going to the **wrong host** (e.g., `codedev.ms` instead of your org URL).
    - Run `az devops configure -l` to check your default org.
-   - Fix with `az devops configure -d organization=<correct ELM URL>`.
+   - Fix with `az devops configure -d organization=https://dev.azure.com/<your-org>`.
    - Or pass `--org <correct URL> --detect false` explicitly.
-2. If the correct host is being used, the ELM service may be down — retry later or contact the service owner.
+2. If the correct host is being used, the service may be temporarily unavailable — retry later or contact your admin.

-### "Warning: Azure DevOps Server not supported"

-**Symptom:** Warning message appears but command may still work.

-**Fix:** This warning is expected when using non-`dev.azure.com` URLs (like ELM URLs).
-It can be safely ignored.

 ## 8. Useful Commands